mosets/docs/categories.md

 By enabling this function, the category page will look and work like the Index page.

 ### Alias
-Alias is used to generate SEF URLs which worked like a pointer that direct your users to each page of your site.
-Alias preferably should contain alphanumerics and dashes.
+Aliases are short pieces of text that represent the title of your category.
+They are used to make Search Engine Friendly URLs.
+Mosets Tree will generates one for your category if you leave it empty.

+Alias preferably should contain only lowercase letters and dashes(-).

 ### Custom Title
 By default, the category page's `<TITLE>` tag for each category is the name of the category itself.
 Custom Title allows you to override this wit ha custom title.